datawire/reference-infrastructure-fabric/README.md

 [![Build Status](https://travis-ci.org/datawire/reference-infrastructure-fabric.svg?branch=master)](https://travis-ci.org/datawire/reference-infrastructure-fabric)

 Bootstrapping a microservices system is often a very difficult process for many small teams because there is a diverse ecosystem of tools that span a number of technical disciplines from operations to application development.
-This repository is intended for a single developer on a small team that meets all of the following criteria:
+This repository is intended for a single developer on a small team that meets the following criteria:

 1. Building a simple modern web application using a service-oriented or microservices approach.

-2. Using Amazon Web Services ("AWS") because of its best-in-class commodity "run-and-forget" infrastructure such as RDS Aurora, PostgreSQL, Elasticsearch or Redis.
+2. Using Amazon Web Services ("AWS") because of its best-in-class commodity "run-and-forget" infrastructure, such as RDS Aurora, PostgreSQL, Elasticsearch, or Redis.

-3. Limited operations experience or budget and wants to "get going quickly" but with a reasonably architected foundation that will not cause major headaches two weeks down the road because the foundation "was just a toy".
+3. Limited operations experience or budget and wants to "get going quickly" but with a reasonably architected foundation that will not cause major headaches two weeks down the road because the foundation "was just a toy."

-If all the above criteria match then this project is for you and you should keep reading because this guide will help you get setup with a production-quality Kubernetes cluster on AWS in about 10 to 15 minutes!
+If the above criteria match then this project is for you and you should keep reading because this guide will help you get set up with a production-quality Kubernetes cluster on AWS in about 10 to 15 minutes!

-## What do you mean by "simple modern web application"?
+## What do you mean by "simple modern web application?"

 ### Simple

-The concept of simplicity is a subjective, but for the purpose of this architecture "simple" means that the application conforms to two constraints:
+The concept of simplicity is subjective, but for the purpose of this architecture "simple" means that the application conforms to two constraints:

-1. Business logic, for example, a REST API is containerized and run on the Kubernetes cluster.
+1. Business logic, for example, a REST API, is containerized and runs on the Kubernetes cluster.
 2. Persistence is offloaded to an external service (e.g. Amazon RDS).

 ### Modern

-Similarly the term "modern" is ambiguous, but for the purpose of this architecture "modern" means that the application has a very narrow downtime constraint.
+Similarly, the term "modern" is ambiguous, but for the purpose of this architecture "modern" means that the application has a very narrow downtime constraint.
 We will be targeting an application that is designed for at least "four nines" of availability.
 Practically speaking, this means the app can be updated or modified without downtime.

 ## What is an "Infrastructure Fabric"?

-Infrastructure fabric is the term we use to describe the composite of a dedicated networking environment (VPC), container cluster (Kubernetes), and any strongly associated resources that are used by services in the container cluster (e.g. RDS, Elasticache, Elasticsearch).
+Infrastructure fabric is the term we use to describe the composite of a dedicated networking environment (VPC, more below), container cluster (Kubernetes), and any strongly associated resources that are used by services in the container cluster (e.g. RDS, Elasticache, Elasticsearch).

 ## Technical Design in Five Minutes